 What do you enjoy most about the supervision experience?
 I love being able to show students the different roles/specialties and opportunities available for individuals with genetic counseling degrees.
 I am fortunate to work with an amazing team of genetic counselors from many different backgrounds and specialties who have helped me create a unique, inspiring rotation for students to see the everexpanding opportunities available to our community.
 I feel that genetic counselors are just starting to scratch the surface of where our careers can take us and I love being able to expose students to this mindset and encourage them to pave their own way by incorporating their own interests into their career.

 Message from the Director

-We welcome your interest in the Brandeis Genetic Counseling Program and encourage you to look through our website, learn about our curriculum, and read about our faculty, students and alumni.
+We welcome your interest in our program and encourage you to look through our website, learn about our curriculum, and read about our faculty, students and alumni.
 We hope to hear from you and are happy to answer any questions you might have.